Disney comics

-Disney comics are comic books and comic strips featuring characters created by the Walt Disney Company, including Mickey Mouse, Donald Duck and Uncle Scrooge.
+Disney comics are comic books and comic strips featuring characters created by the Walt Disney Company, including Mickey Mouse, Donald Duck, Goofy, Scrooge McDuck and José Carioca.

 The first Disney comics were newspaper strips appearing from 1930 on, starting with the Mickey Mouse comic strip.
 Mickey Mouse Magazine, the first American newsstand publication with Disney comics, launched in 1935.
 In 1940, Western Publishing launched the long-running flagship comic book, Walt Disney's Comics and Stories, which reached 750 issues in September 2019.
 Uncle Scrooge, launched in 1952, reached issue #450 in June 2019.
-In recent decades, Disney comics have seen a decline of popularity in the US.
+In recent decades, Disney comics have seen a decline of popularity in the United States.
 In the rest of the world Disney comics have remained very successful, especially in Europe, where weekly Disney comics magazines and monthly paperback digests are national best sellers.

-United States: Comic strips
+Disney comics have been the basis for academic theory, cultural criticism, and fan-created databases.

+U.S. comic strips

 The first Disney comics appeared in daily newspapers, syndicated by King Features with production done in-house by a Disney comic strip department at the studio.
 Initially Floyd Gottfredson along with his responsibilities for the Mickey Mouse comic strip oversaw the Disney comic strip department from 1930 to 1945, then Frank Reilly was brought in to administer the burgeoning department from January 1946 to 1975.
 Greg Crosby headed the department from 1979 to 1989.